List of DC Comics characters: A: Kyle Abbot

 Kyle Abbot is a character appearing in American comic books published by DC Comics.
 Created by Greg Rucka and Shawn Martinbrough, he first appeared in Detective Comics #743 (April 2000).
 He is a member of Intergang and associate of Ra's al Ghul Bruno Mannheim who was given a serum that enables him to transform into a wolf.

 Kyle Abbot in other media

 Kyle Abbot appears in DC Universe Online as a member of Intergang.

 Acrata

 Acrata (Andrea Rojas) is a superheroine appearing in American comic books published by DC Comics who was created as part of the Planet DC annuals event.
 She first appeared in Superman (vol. 2) Annual #12 (August 2000), and was created by Oscar Pinto, Giovanni Barberi, and F.G.
 Haghenbeck.

 Andrea's father was Bernardo Rojas, once a renowned leader in Central America who researched for "Prehispanic Cultures" at the Universidad Autonoma Metropolitana de Mexico.
-She later became a vigilante with shadow-manipulating abilities derived from an ancient Mayan symbol.
+She later became a vigilante with shadow-manipulating abilities derived from an ancient Mayan symbol representing shadows.